sqjin/CellChat/README.md

   <img width="200"  src="https://github.com/sqjin/CellChat/blob/master/CellChat_Logo.png">
 </p>

-## Important update!!
+## Update
-August 14, 2021 (Version 1.1.3)
+May 07, 2022 (Version 1.4.0)

+We recently utilized CellChat to study the aging-induced signaling changes and thus updated some functions for better interpreting the inferred cell-cell communication.
 For the version history and detailed important changes, please see the [NEWS file](https://github.com/sqjin/CellChat/blob/master/NEWS.md).

 April 26, 2021 (Version 1.1.0)